APPLICATIONS for Summer 2023 Accepted by March 17th

 4) Unofficial (or Official) Transcript: Applicants need to provide transcripts of all college level coursework.
 These may be official transcripts or unofficial copies of official transcripts.

-5) Letters of Recommendation: On the applicant form, include the name, title, and email address of two people who will be submitting a letter of recommendation.
+5) Letters of Recommendation: On the applicant form, include the name, title, and email address of an individual who will be submitting a letter of recommendation.
 Referees should be a person who is able to address specifically your academic achievements and capabilities and potential for laboratory research.
-It is the applicant's responsibility to contact the references to solicit the letter of recommendation.
+It is the applicant's responsibility to contact the reference to solicit the letter of recommendation.
 Applicants will need to request that the referees email the letter of recommendation prior to the application deadline DIRECTLY to: "Mary Mucia" using the address Mary.Mucia@oregonstate.edu.

 Submitting the applications: Items 1 through 4 should be completed online as part of the application form.
 Item 5 (Letters of Recommendation) should be returned to EMT via email directly by the referees.
 Hard copies of material are NOT required.